shivannis/xandr-docs-public/xandr-docs/articles/invest/planner-analytics.md

 ---
-title : Microsoft Invest - Planner Analytics description : Learn about planner visualizations and how it can help your media plan and you understand the capability of specific campaigns.
+title: Microsoft Invest - Planner Analytics
+description: Learn about planner visualizations and how it can help your media plan and you understand the capability of specific campaigns. ms.date: 10/28/2023
 ---